Jesus is the Vine – We are the Branches Bearing Good Fruit For the Lord

 - Be willing to walk with any of the 9 gifts of the Holy Spirit if God should ever want to manifest any of these 9 gifts to you.
 Do not be afraid of these gifts if God would like to manifest some of them to you from time to time, especially if they are being given to you to help someone else out.

 - Be willing to continue to pray for the salvation of all your close loved ones who have yet to receive Jesus as the Lord and Savior.
 Be willing to pray for them to the day they either get saved, or to the day they literally die and leave this life for good.

-- Be willing to take a strong stand for Jesus in our public arenas on hot topics such as abortion, same sex marriages, trying to take Jesus out of Christmas, dark side material like the Harry Potter books and videos, defending the state of Israel and the Jewish people since they are still God’s chosen people, and every major area of our public life where they are trying to take out the basics of our faith such as our schools, judicial systems, and many our public offices.
+- Be willing to take a strong stand for Jesus in our public arenas on hot topics such as abortion, trying to take Jesus out of Christmas, dark side material like the Harry Potter books and videos, defending the state of Israel and the Jewish people since they are still God’s chosen people, and every major area of our public life where they are trying to take out the basics of our faith such as our schools, judicial systems, and many our public offices.